rockem/astro-photography-portfolio/README.md

 2. Update the gallery details in `src/gallery/gallery.yaml`
 3. Images are automatically optimized during build

+### Adding photos to the featured section

+"featured" is a builtin collection and images can be added to by specifying it in the collections parameters like any other collection.

 ## 🛠️ Built With

 - [Astro](https://astro.build) - The web framework for content-driven websites